rtyler/brokenco.de/_posts/2018-09-27-choosing-dependencies-with-the-right-stuff.md

       ]
     }

-The `version` field is effectively the version of the dependency specified way back at the beginning in the `pom.xml` as a build-time dependency.
-Not that it matters terribly much, the Update Center only includes the _latest_ versions of all released plugins, not the history of plugins.
+The `version` field is the version of the dependency specified way back at the beginning in the `pom.xml` as a build-time dependency.
+Unfortunately, the Update Center only includes the _latest_ versions of all released plugins, not the history of plugins.
+This means that this same `.json` file will contain the `git-client` entry, but only for the latest (`2.7.3`) version.

 While this has clearly worked for the Jenkins project for a long time, there